scape-wm/scape/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+### Smithay

+Portions of this project are derived from [smithay](https://github.com/Smithay/smithay) and are licensed under its [MIT license](https://github.com/Smithay/smithay/blob/master/LICENSE.txt).
+Smithay's copyright notice can be found in this repository [here](LICENSE-MIT-SMITHAY.txt).